peb-adr/openslides-icc-service/README.md

 ### With Docker

-The docker build uses the redis messaging service, the auth token and the real datastore service as default.
+The docker build uses the auth token.
 Either configure it to use the fake services (see environment variables below) or make sure the service inside the docker container can connect to redis and the datastore-reader.
 For example with the docker argument --network host.
 The auth-secrets have to given as a file.

 ```
 docker build . --tag openslides-icc